codeclimate/codeclimate-rubocop/config/contents/style/yoda_condition.md

-This cop can either enforce or forbid Yoda conditions, i.e. comparison operations where the order of expression is reversed. eg. `5 == x`
+Enforces or forbids Yoda conditions, i.e. comparison operations where the order of expression is reversed. eg. `5 == x`